celery/celery/docs/faq.rst

 ---------------------------------------------------------------------

-**Answer:** Tasks are acknowledged (removed from the queue) as soon as they are actually executed.
-After the worker has received a task, it will take some time until it is actually executed, especially if there are a lot of tasks already waiting for execution.
-Messages that are not acknowledged are held on to by the worker until it closes the connection to the broker (AMQP server).
+**Answer:** Tasks are acknowledged (removed from the queue) as soon as they're actually executed.
+After the worker has received a task, it will take some time until it's actually executed, especially if there are a lot of tasks already waiting for execution.
+Messages that aren't acknowledged are held on to by the worker until it closes the connection to the broker (AMQP server).
 When that connection is closed (e.g. because the worker was stopped) the tasks will be re-sent by the broker to the next available worker (or the